The Direct Support Professional (DSP) program

 offers home and community based services to clients with developmental or intellectual disabilities.
 The DSP supports the client with becoming an active member of the community.
 All clients work on goals developed in the treatment plan which may include:

 - Community volunteer opportunities

 - Cooking and cleaning

 - Maintaining a healthy lifestyle

 - Shopping skills to meet wants and needs

 All consumers are matched with an experienced DSP to help the individual work on treatment goals.
 Direct Support Professionals (DSP) receive certification through Assistance Plus.
 All staff are trained in crisis intervention techniques and CPR/First Aid.
 In addition to these trainings, staff are provided with ongoing one-to-one supervision to assist with their support of the consumers we serve and promote successful working relationships with them and their families.

-- Diagnosed with intellectual disability or Autistic disorder
+- Diagnosed with an intellectual disability or autism spectrum disorder

-- Must have an adult services case manager
+- Must be receiving adult case management services

 Center-Based Community Supports.